lsst-sqre/phalanx/docs/developers/write-a-helm-chart.rst

    sources:
      - https://github.com/lsst-sqre/gafaelfawr

-If you used the web-service starter, this field will be prepoplated with the typical GitHub link for a SQuaRE application.
+If you used the web-service starter, this field will be pre-populated with the typical GitHub link for a SQuaRE application.

 phalanx.lsst.io/docs
 ^^^^^^^^^^^^^^^^^^^^